Automated Financial Research

 Operational considerations

-Running AI research pipelines in a regulated financial environment requires strict controls.
+Running research pipelines in a regulated environment is an exercise in controls.

-Data Provenance is Critical.
-The Agent-Native Lakebase must track exactly when a document was ingested and which version of an embedding model processed it.
-If a drafted report contains an error, the operations team needs to trace back whether the error originated from a hallucination in the agent logic or stale data in the lakebase.
+Data provenance is critical.
+The lakebase has to track when each document was ingested and which version of the embedding and extraction models processed it.
+When an error appears in a draft, the operations team needs to trace whether the issue came from agent logic or from stale data underneath.

-The Human is the Editor, Not the Writer.
-The goal is not to fire analysts, but to elevate them.
-The pipeline should output a highly accurate draft.
-The senior analyst's job shifts from collecting data to verifying the thesis, adding nuanced industry intuition, and approving the final publication.
+The human is the editor, not the writer.
+The goal is not to remove analysts; it is to raise the floor of what they start with.
+The pipeline should produce a highly accurate draft, and the senior analyst's job shifts from collection to verifying the thesis, adding intuition the data cannot supply, and approving publication.